Separate Exchangeability as Modeling Principle in Bayesian Nonparametrics: Exchangeability as a Modeling Principle

-Flexible learning can be achieved assuming dependent non-parametric priors for the vector of random probabilities $P_j$ in \eqref{eq:deFPart}.
-An early proposal appeared in \cite{cifarelli1978nonparametric}, but the concept was widely taken up in the literature only after the seminal paper of \cite{maceachern1999dependent} introduced the dependent DP (DDP) as a prior over families $\FF=\{F_x,\; x \in X\}$, an instance of which could be used for $\LL$ in \eqref{eq:deFPart}.
-See \cite{quintana2020dependent} for a recent review of DDP models.
+Flexible learning can be achieved assuming dependent non-parametric priors for the vector of random probabilities $P_{j}$ in \eqref{eq: deFPart}.
+An early proposal appeared in \cite{cifarelli1978problemi}, but the concept was widely taken up in the literature only after the seminal paper of \cite{maceachern1999dependent, maceachern2000dependent} introduced the DDP as a prior over a family of random probability measures $\F=\{F_{x}: x \in X\}$, where the random probability measures $F_{x}$ are indexed by covariates $x$, an instance of which could be used for $\L$ in \eqref{eq: deFPart}.
+See \cite{quintana2022dependent} for a recent review of DDP models.

-Finally, in anticipation of the later application examples we note that while in a stylized setup it is convenient to think of $x_{ij}$ in \eqref{eq:deFPart} as the observable data, in many applications the discussed symmetry assumptions are used to construct prior probability models for (latent) parameters.
-The $x_{ij}$ might be, for example, cluster membership indicators for bi-clustering models, or any other latent quantities in a larger hierarchical model.
-The same comment applies for the upcoming discussion of separate exchangeability.
+Finally, in anticipation of the later examples, we note that while in a stylized setup it is convenient to think of $x_{i,j}$ in \eqref{eq: deFPart} as the observable data, in many applications, the discussed symmetry assumptions are used to construct prior probability models for (latent) parameters or data.
+The $x_{i,j}$ might be, for example, cluster membership indicators for bi-clustering models, or any other latent quantities in a larger hierarchical model.
+The same comment applies to the upcoming discussion of separate exchangeability.

-\subsection{Separate exchangeability.}
+\subsection{Separate Exchangeability}

-We discussed earlier that exchangeability can be too restrictive to model the case when observations are arranged in different populations.
-Similarly, partial exchangeability can prove to be too restrictive when the same experimental unit is recorded across different blocks of observations (e.g., the same patient is recorded in different hospitals).
-A similar case arises when two types of experimental units are involved, and observations are recorded for combinations of the two types of units, as is common in many experimental designs (e.g., in the first motivating study in Section \ref{sec:data} the same type of microbiome is observed across different subjects).
+Similar to exchangeability being too restrictive when observations are arranged in different populations, partial exchangeability can be too restrictive when the same experimental unit is recorded across different blocks of observations (e.g., the same patient is recorded in various hospitals).
+Here and elsewhere, by restrictive assumption, we mean an unnatural judgment that a reasonable investigator would not choose to adopt since it discards structural information about the design matrix.
+A similar case arises when two types of experimental units are involved, and observations are recorded for combinations of the two types of units, as is common in many experimental designs (e.g., in the first motivating example in Section \ref{sec: illu} the same type of microbiome is observed across different subjects).